TanushChugh19/Octahedron-AI/README.md

   bash setup.sh
 - For Windows:
   setup.bat
-⚙️ Note: You may need to adjust the PyTorch version inside the `requirements.txt` file based on your CUDA version (default is CUDA 11.8).
 ```
+🗒️ **Note:**
+- You may need to adjust the PyTorch version inside the `requirements.txt` file based on your CUDA version (default is CUDA 11.8).
 ⚙️ **Usage Once running, Octahedron AI responds to Discord commands:**
 - *hello – Greet the AI.
 - *oct <message> – Chat with Octahedron AI.